farhdibehnamdev/Article-Preview-Component/README.md

 Users should be able to:

+- You can see hover
-- You can see pagination like other pagination 🤣🤣.
+- You can see responsive design

 ### Screenshot